-iSCSI or Internet Small Computer System Interface is a block transport layer protocol that works mainly on block level protocol interface.
+iSCSI or Internet Small Computer System Interface is a block transport layer protocol that works mainly on a block-level protocol interface.
 Block protocol can also directly access the storage and control the data flow inwards or outwards through a protocol SCSI.
-The data from the Source and Target are kerborized as they are highly encrypted at the iSCSI Initiator (source) level and decrypted upon its arrival at the iSCSI Target (destination) level.
+The Source and Target data are kerborized as they are highly encrypted at the iSCSI Initiator (source) level and decrypted upon its arrival at the iSCSI Target (destination) level.
 The parallel accessing of data is not possible in the iSCSI interface as it allows the data to share between the two hops. iSCSI can be considered only when there is data transfer between LAN (Local Area Network) or WAN (Wide Area Network) as the data accessing is very fast.

 Advantages of iSCSI

 - It aims to use a session between the client and the server to communicate the stream between the two (client and server).

 - It supports multiple connections into a session.

 - It supports an advanced method of error recovery using connection allegiance switching between the servers.

 NFS or Network File System was designed in the year 1984 by Sun Microsystems.
 NFS is a distributed file system protocol that allows the data to be shared among different machines connected to the same network.
 It is very similar to accessing the remote machine’s data to access the local storage data.
 The parallel accessing among multiple clients is handled by NFS Service, which is based on the locking of resources.
 NFS also allows the admin to plug into a portion of the file system on the server that other users or clients can then use in the network-based interface on the user’s respective privileges.